mratsim/weave/picasso/memory/memory.md

   - very low-overhead in the inter-thread channel
   - can use a lock-free MPSC channel
   - steal requests can be destroyed in a thread that did not create them
+  - there is a low bound to the number of steal requests in flight.
 - thread-local steal requests:
   - requires locks for the MPSC channel (unless a research paper was missed)
   - no memory management needed